lsbFlying/resy/README-EN.md

 <details>
 <summary>changed logs</summary>

+🌟`v4.0.4`：<br/>
+1. Fixed the bug that the direct update could not be updated in the next round of update batches similar to the useEffect<br/>
+2. Optimize the execution of add function in direct update mode<br/>
+3. Optimized merge update in the scenario where direct update and setState batch update are mixed

 🌟`v4.0.3`：<br/>
 1、Fixed the logic of comparing props in view's deepEqual, avoiding the problem of additional update and rendering due to different reference addresses of props;<br/>